Mound in Hennepin County, Minnesota — The American Midwest (Upper Plains)

 Location.
 44° 55.713′ N, 93° 40.252′ W. Marker is in Mound, Minnesota, in Hennepin County.
 Marker is on Bartlett Boulevard (County Road 110) 0.7 miles south of Lynwood Boulevard (County Road 15), on the left when traveling south.
+Marker is in Surfside Park at the beach parking lot.
 Touch for map.
-Marker is in Surfside Park at the beach parking lot.
 Marker is in this post office area: Mound MN 55364, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 SurfSide Park (about 300 feet away, measured in a direct line); 9/11 Memorial (approx. 0.3 miles away); Veterans Monument (approx. 0.7 miles away); Peter M. Gideon and the Wealthy Apple (approx. 4.2 miles away); Peter M. Gideon (approx. 4.3 miles away); Geology of Lake Minnetonka (approx. 5.4 miles away); In Honor of All Who Served and Those Who Died (approx. 5.6 miles away); Soldiers Memorial (approx. 5.9 miles away).
 Touch for a list and map of all markers in Mound.